bioc/systemPipeTools/README.md

 [![codecov](https://codecov.io/gh/systemPipeR/systemPipeTools/branch/master/graph/badge.svg?token=PwWVN6tTh3)](https://codecov.io/gh/systemPipeR/systemPipeTools)
 <!-- badges: end -->

-The systemPipeTools package provides a set of utilities for High Throughput Sequence Data Visualization.
+`systemPipeTools` package provides a set of utilities for High Throughput Sequence Data Visualization.
 This package is designed to extend and provide a visualization and utilities interface for the `systemPipeR` package.